 The error code research gives us the hint that offline files cache is corrupted and we should repair or clear it to solve this problem.
 In you’re too a victim of this issue, here is how you can fix it:

 An unexpected error is keeping you from deleting the file

 1. Open Control Panel and navigate to All Control Panel Items > Sync Center > Manage Offline Files.
 In the Offline Files window shown below, switch to Disk Usage tab and hit Delete temporary files button.

-You can now check the status of problem, if it is fixed now, you’re good to go.
-If the issue still persists, try the next steps.
+You can now check the status of the problem, if it is fixed now, you’re good to go.
+If the issue persists, try the next steps.

 Registry Disclaimer: The further steps will involve registry manipulation.
 Making mistakes while manipulating registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.

 2. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

-3. In the left pane of Registry Editor, navigate to following key:
+3. In the left pane of Registry Editor, navigate to the following key: